The Dying of a Last Breed

 The Dying of a Last Breed is the eleventh stand-up comedy album by American comedian Doug Stanhope.
 It was filmed and recorded live at the Plaza Hotel in Las Vegas, and became available on May 19, 2020, through Vimeo.
+As of April 2025, the special is available on YouTube under the Bill Burr's podcast / production network All Things Comedy.